MicrosoftDocs/visualstudio-docs/docs/ide/signing-in-to-visual-studio.md

 ### Sign in from the IDE

- If you choose to not sign in when you first open Visual Studio, you can sign in later from with the IDE.
+ If you choose to not sign in when you first open Visual Studio, you can sign in later from the IDE.

 1. Select the **Sign in** icon in the upper-right corner of the Visual Studio environment.